Ledger-Donjon/ledger-donjon.github.io/src/content/blog/rp2350-secure-debug-laser-fault-injection.md

 ## The RP2350 security model

-The RP2350 is Raspberry Pi's dual-core microcontroller : each processor socket can select either an Arm Cortex-M33 or a RISC-V Hazard3 core at boot.
-Its hardware security features include :
+The RP2350 is Raspberry Pi's dual-core microcontroller: each processor socket can select either an Arm Cortex-M33 or a RISC-V Hazard3 core at boot.
+Its hardware security features include:
 - Secure boot, which authenticates signed firmware against public-key fingerprints provisioned in One-Time Programmable memory (OTP)
 - The Armv8-M TrustZone, which separates Secure and Non-secure execution states
 - Permanent debug-disable settings